-You can only run BALTER successfully if you have already generated the new SIA and stored it in the DBDIR using BGSIA (see section "Generating a new SIA and entering it in the DBDIR with BGSIA" on page 349).
+You can only run BALTER successfully if you have already generated the new SIA and stored it in the DBDIR using BGSIA (see section "Generating a new SIA and entering it in the DBDIR with BGSIA").
 Otherwise the BALTER run terminates with the message "BGSIA HAS NOT BEEN EXECUTED".